 - Slowly pour in the stock and whisk while you pour to prevent lumps.
 Stir in the milk and season with salt and pepper.
 Continue to cook on medium heat until the mixture comes to a boil.

 - Add the fried chicken into the gravy.
 Make sure the gravy covers the chicken.
-Cover it up and bake at a 425°F preheated oven undisturbed for one hour or leave to cook for 25 to 30 minutes or till the chicken is completely done and the gravy is thickened- stirring occasionally.
+Cover it up and bake at a 425°F preheated oven undisturbed for one hour or leave to cook on the stovetop for 25 to 30 minutes or till the chicken is completely done and the gravy is thickened- stirring occasionally.